Explore Māori Culture, People, Tattoo Art & Language in New Zealand

 Rotorua sulphur lake | Photo: Travel In Culture

-For a fee you can visit their small, local villages.
-Visitors are invited to attend their singing, dancing and traditional nose pressing rituals at their sites – as well as trying the culinary Hāngi feast cooked in special earth ovens or in the boiling thermal pools just outside their houses.
-By contributing financially to the Māori culture, visitors help the Māori people to hold on to their original identity and lifestyle.
+For a modest fee, you can visit their small, local villages.
+Visitors are warmly invited to experience their singing, dancing, and traditional nose-pressing greetings, as well as to try the delicious Hāngi feast, cooked in special earth ovens or boiled in the thermal pools just outside their homes.
+By contributing financially to Māori culture, visitors help support the people in preserving their original identity and way of life.

 Traditional way of cooking with the use of thermal sources | Photo: Travel In Culture